Top 10 Things to Do in Panajachel – The Gateway Town to Lake Atitlán

 Disclosure: This post may contain affiliate links, which earn me a small commission from bookings at no extra cost to you.
 Thank you for reading and supporting my blog!

-Street vendors haggle with tourists to sell their colorful textiles, coffee aromas fragrant the air, and boat captains hoist guests onto the next boat for imminent departure.
+Street vendors haggle with tourists to sell their colorful textiles, the aroma of coffee wafts through the air, and captains hoist guests onto the next boat for imminent departure.

-Not only is Pana one of the more developed towns, but it’s also one of the most diverse with both indigenous locals and international expats.
+Not only is Pana one of the more developed towns, it’s also one of the most diverse, with both indigenous locals and international expats.

-You’ll find both traditional flavors and shops here as well as international cafes, hotels, and services.
-Many backpackers and digital nomads like us also make their way to Panajachel to steep in the relaxed vibes here before making their way to either San Pedro La Laguna or San Marcos.
+You’ll find traditional cuisine and shops here, as well as international cafes, hotels, and services.
+Many backpackers and digital nomads make their way to Panajachel to steep in the relaxed vibes before continuing on to either San Pedro La Laguna or San Marcos.

-So whether you are visiting Panajachel on a day trip from Antigua or are coming here to live, study Spanish, or meditate lakeside for a few weeks, then read more below for the top things to do including where to eat, stay, and play.
+Whether you’re visiting Panajachel on a day trip from Antigua or are coming here to live, study Spanish, or meditate lakeside for a few weeks, these are the top things to do, including where to eat, stay, and play.

-Here are the best things to do in Panajachel in Lake Atitlan!
+Here are the best things to do in Panajachel, Lake Atitlan!

 Best Things to Do in Panajachel, Guatemala